 3. DVD Player A DVD player will run you about $50.00.
 Phillips makes a Blu-Ray/DVD player which will ensure you can watch your favorite movies.

 4. Surround Speakers The most convenient and probably economical way to get surround sound speakers is to buy them as a kit.
 Walmart has surround sound speaker sets starting at $80.00.
+These kits will have all the speakers you need in one package.
+Left, right, center, rear right, rear left and sub woofer.
 If you are an audiophile you might want to invest in higher quality speakers but for the ordinary Joes and Janes these will probably be perfect.

 5. Speaker wire and labels Buy the wire in a bulk roll to save some money.
 A 100ft roll with labels will run about $20.00 There are different gauges (thickness) check the speaker specs and the lengths of wire.
 The longer the run of wire the thicker it should be.
 The lower the gauge the thicker it will be.